 - 1 tbsp olive oil

-- Juice of half a lime (maybe a little more)
+- ½ lime (juiced) (maybe a little more)

 - Grate or chop the garlic and ginger.
 Then fry both in oil on a medium heat and in a large saucepan for a minute or two.
 Don’t let it burn!